xdevplatform/spotatweet/README.md

 A real-time Spotify &amp; Twtter API mashup.

 This web app filters the Twitter stream for #NowPlaying tweets, extracts track IDs from Spotify URLs, requests track data from the Spotify API and plays the audio in the web browser.
+Implements Twitter status/filter stream and oEmbed API.

 Inspired by [Serendipity](https://www.spotify.com/us/arts/serendipity/) by [@kcimc](https://twitter.com/kcimc), a Spotify Media Artist in Residence.